TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/cloud/billing-and-subscription-management/_index.md

 First, you need to choose your entry level.
 If you are just exploring {{% tts %}} functionalities and performance, we suggest you pick **{{% tts %}} Discovery**.
 If you are already a user of {{% tts %}} and want to scale up, **{{% tts %}}** is the right choice for you.

 If you choose {{% tts %}} entry level, you'll also need to choose your deployment and device bundle.
-If you want to learn more about available {{% tts %}} deployments, check

-TODO: ADd the link

 Next, you need to pick your support plan.
 Available plans are **DIY**, **Standard** and **Priority**, but keep in mind that all plans are not available for all {{% tts %}} deployments.
 You can follow [this link](https://www.thethingsindustries.com/support/) to compare support plans.